College Social Anxiety & Relationship Difficulties NYC

 When Social Anxiety Starts Affecting College Life

-Students usually seek therapy when social anxiety starts limiting their life in noticeable ways—avoiding clubs, feeling isolated on campus, struggling with friendships or dating, or feeling like everyone else “gets it” socially while they don’t.
+Students usually seek therapy when social anxiety begins limiting their life in noticeable ways—avoiding clubs, feeling isolated on campus, struggling with friendships or dating, or feeling like everyone else "gets it" socially while they don't.
+Over time, this can lead to loneliness, low confidence, and a sense of disconnection even while surrounded by people.